-How important are your vinyl cutter blades?
+How important are your Vinyl Cutter Blades?
 Think of it this way.
 Your cutter may be a basic model or a sophisticated contour cutting, digital dynamo.
 All of that power and precision is channeled to your vinyl through the blade.
 So if you’re using the wrong blades, or if you’re using worn-out blades, or if your blade is installed incorrectly, all of that power and precision is nullified.
 If you use the right blade, install it correctly, and maintain it, you get to enjoy all the benefits your vinyl cutter can deliver.
 Think of your blade as the conduit of quality.
-To help you get the most out of your plotter’s performance, we offer this Plotter Blade FAQ.

 Are blades interchangeable from one brand of cutter to another?
 How much of the blade tip should be exposed?
 What blade angle should you use for different types of vinyl?
 How often should it be replaced?
 Just for the record, we’re also talking about knives and needles; two other terms for plotter blades.
 Whether you call them blades, knives or needles, the answers to all your cutting questions are found below.